LenWilliamson/chapaty/documentation/design_decisions.md

 Future updates may involve revising the program flow so that the validity of a trade is determined solely by the trading strategy itself.
 This would help to separate concerns and provide a cleaner API.

 ## Design Decision 4: Handling Missing News Candle in OHLC Data

 ### Context

-It was initially assumed that this data would be complete and perfect.
-However, during runtime, it was observed that certain OHLC data points were missing, similar to [Design Decision 2: Handling Missing Data Points in OHLC Data](#design-decision-2-handling-missing-data-points-in-ohlc-data).
-We observed that not only certain time stamps are missing, but potentially there are gaps in the data.
-For example on Friday `03.04.2009` in the data export of the 6EJUN24 contract, data past 03:58 UTC time is missing, resulting in incomplete records.
-Therefore, we cannot calculate any pnl for that NFP news day.
+Initially, it was assumed that our OHLC data would be complete and accurate.
+However, during runtime, we encountered missing data points, similar to the issues addressed in [Design Decision 2: Handling Missing Data Points in OHLC Data](#design-decision-2-handling-missing-data-points-in-ohlc-data).
+These gaps in data were more significant than just missing timestamps; entire segments of data were missing.
+For example, on Friday, April 3, 2009, in the data export for the 6E JUN24 futures contract, no data was available past 03:58 UTC for that day, leading to incomplete records and an inability to calculate PnL for that day's NFP news.

 Example:

 ```csv
 03.04.2009 03:56:00;1,5266;1,5266;1,5264;1,5264
 03.04.2009 03:57:00;1,5265;1,5265;1,5261;1,5265